 March 29, 2019, Lecture

-The 15th annual Titrud Lecture will feature Walter Chong-Yuen Jean, MD, professor of Neurosurgery and director of Skull Base Surgery at George Washington University, Washington, DC.
-His presentation is titled, “Global Brainsurgery Initiative: from maiden visit to Vietnam to the globalization of resident training.”
+The 15th annual Titrud Lecture featured Walter Jean, MD, professor of Neurosurgery and director of Skull Base Surgery at George Washington University, Washington, DC.
+His presentation was titled, “Global Brainsurgery Initiative: from maiden visit to Vietnam to the globalization of resident training.”

 A native of Hong Kong, Dr. Jean is a graduate of Princeton University and Cornell University Medical College.
 He completed his neurosurgical residency at the University of Minnesota in 2000, followed by a fellowship in skull base surgery at the University of Cincinnati.